College Factual by our College Data Analytics Team

 UC Santa Cruz is a fairly large public university located in the small city of Santa Cruz.
 A Best Colleges rank of #102 out of 2,217 colleges nationwide means UC Santa Cruz is a great university overall.

-There were approximately 65 geological & earth sciences students who graduated with this degree at UC Santa Cruz in the most recent year we have data available.
-After graduating, geology degree recipients usually earn about $36,107 in their early careers.
+There were about 53 geological & earth sciences students who graduated with this degree at UC Santa Cruz in the most recent year we have data available.
+After graduation, geology degree recipients typically earn an average of $36,107 in their early careers.

 More information about a degree in geological & earth sciences from University of California - Santa Cruz